gourmetgate/docdump/general/naming-conventions.md

 # Naming conventions

-This document addresses the naming conventions of the project
+This document addresses the naming conventions of the project.

+## The name

+The name **"Gourmetgate"** describes a software product, which enables ordering of products and is designed for the use in the catering industry.
+Gourmetgate is a combination of the word "gourmet" (enjoyer of delicious meals) and "gate" (portal, access enabler).
+Both parts start with the same letter for onomatopoeic reasons.

 ## Display name

-**Gourmetgate** is the display name of the project.
+**"Gourmetgate"** is the display name of the project.
 The first letter is upper case.
 In normal text, when writing about the project, this spelling shall be used.

 ## Technical name

-**gourmetgate** is the technical name of the project.
+**"gourmetgate"** is the technical name of the project.
 All letters are lower case.
 When creating e.g. a Java package, this spelling shall be used.

 ## Web appearance

 There are two official domains which belong to this project.

 - On [gourmetgate.app](https://gourmetgate.app), the public website is hosted.
 - On [*.gouga.app](https://gouga.app), the instances of the software are hosted.
 The subdomain indicates the name of the customer to which the instance belongs.

 ## User interface module names

 The user interface of the software is separated into modules.
-The module name are prefixed with "Point of " and can be written in short form, consisting of the starting letters of the module name.
+A module name is prefixed with "Point of " and has a short form consisting of the starting letters of the module name.
 Examples:

 - Point of Sale (POS)
 - Point of Order (POO)
 - Point of Administration (POA)

+## Sub-application names

+Sub-application are software pieces which run standalone beside the main "gourmetgate" application.
+Example:

+- **"Printplate"** is the name of the sub-application responsible for forwarding print jobs from the main application to the corresponding physical printer.

+These sub-applications should follow the same convention as Gourmet gate.
+The name shall be a combination of two words, the spelling of the display name and the technical name should match the schema of the main application.